grame-cncm/faustdoc/mkdocs/docs/manual/architectures.md

 };
 ```

-And the specialized `malloc_memory_manager` class can now be used the following way:
+The specialized `malloc_memory_manager` class can now be used the following way:

 ```c++
 // Allocate a global static custom memory manager